MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 > [!NOTE]
 > The AAD token cache reduces the number of interactive prompts that a user would
-> be presented with accessing Kusto, but does not reduce them complete.
+> be presented with accessing Azure Data Explorer, but does not reduce them complete.
 Additionally,
 > users cannot anticipate in advance when they will be prompted for credentials.
-> This means that one must not attempt to use a user account to access Kusto if
+> This means that one must not attempt to use a user account to access Azure Data Explorer if
-> there's need to support non-interactive logons (such as when scheduling tasks
+> there's a need to support non-interactive logons (such as when scheduling tasks
 > for example), because when the time comes for prompting the logged on user for
 > credentials that prompt will fail if running under non-interactive logon.